revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 The phylogenetic model also assumes that each branch has a rate of morphological character change.
-For simplicity, we will assume a strict exponential clock—meaning that every branch has the same rate drawn from an exponential distribution (see the {% ref Intro-BranchRate %} section).
+For simplicity, we will assume a strict exponential clock — meaning that every branch has the same rate drawn from an exponential distribution (see the {% ref Intro-BranchRate %} section).

 {{ mcmc_script | snippet:"block#","26-27" }}